Obarads/obarads.github.io/data/RandLA-Net Efficient Semantic Segmentation of Large-Scale Point Clouds.md

 ![fig7](img/RESSoLPC/fig7.png)

 > Figure 7.
 The detailed architecture of our RandLA-Net.
 (N, D) represents the number of points and feature dimension respectively.
 FC: Fully Connected layer, LFA: Local Feature Aggregation, RS: Random Sampling, MLP: shared Multi-Layer Perceptron, US: Up-sampling, DP: Dropout.

-### Contribution
-> - We analyse and compare existing sampling approaches, identifying random sampling as the most suitable component for efficient learning on large-scale point clouds.
-> - We propose an effective local feature aggregation module to preserve complex local structures by progressively increasing the receptive field for each point.
-> - We demonstrate significant memory and computational gains over baselines, and surpass the state-of-the-art semantic segmentation methods on multiple large-scale benchmarks.

 ## どうやって有効だと検証した?
 他モデルと比べた際の結果は以下の通り。